savagej/savagej.github.io/_posts/2023-11-12-simulations-at-ecommerce-company.markdown

 - Agent based models have correspondence with many more parts of reality, and so we can ask much more complex questions, at the cost of complexity

-In tension with this increasing ability to answer important questions about the system of interest, is the ability to set up a calibrated simulation and to run the many different realisations of the simulation needed for exploration of the problem space and for statistical XXX.
+In tension with this increasing ability to answer important questions about the system of interest, is the ability to set up a calibrated simulation and to run the many different realisations of the simulation needed for exploration of the problem space and for statistical significance.

 So the design of a simulation comes down to deciding on the questions that need to be answered, what aspects of reality matter to answering those questions.
 These aspects of reality clearly must be represented faithfully in the mechanism.